 A. Not really, I was able to build my prototype backhoe (above) with what I consider basic tools.
 For cutting steel I had a Makita 10-inch chop saw with composite metal cutting blade and a sawzall.
 My drilling was done with a small bench top drill press and bi-metal hole saws.
 My welder is a Lincoln SP-100T, 100-amp wire feed mig, using 0.035-inch flux core wire, running on a dedicated 20-amp household circuit.
 I would suggest having a bench grinder, disk grinder, assorted clamps, bench vise, etc. Just the basic stuff for garage steel fabrication projects.

-A. This depends on the bore diameter of your hydraulic cylinders and what you are running for system pressure, with the 2-inch bore cylinders we spec running at 1000 PSI, you should be able to get 3000 pounds or better break out force, however to put this into “real world"digging terms you must take into consideration the weight of your tractor as a whole.
+A. This depends on the bore diameter of your hydraulic cylinders and what you are running for system pressure, with the 2-inch bore cylinders we spec running at 1000 PSI, you should be able to get 3000 pounds or better break-out force, however to put this into “real world” digging terms you must take into consideration the weight of your tractor as a whole.
 I know on my little tractor, if I get too agressive with the hoe in difficult soil, I can easily lift the back of the tractor off the ground with the boom of the backhoe, so there is a balance you must find in every digging situation between the soil conditions, weight of your machine and how fast you can dig.
 You can be certain that the Micro Hoe has plenty of power to get the job done.

-A. This would depend on your steel fabrication skills, however an average mechanically inclined person with basic tools should be able to construct one of these backhoes in 4 to 6 weeks of spare time evenings and weekends.
+A. This would depend on your steel fabrication skills, however an average mechanically inclined person with basic tools should be able to construct one of these backhoes in four to six weeks of spare time evenings and weekends.
 I’ve noticed that when you have one of these projects on the bench, you seem to suddenly find more spare time than you thought you had!
 I have had some customers take less than a month to build the hoe, and some quite a bit more.
-My original Micro Hoe took me 5 months of spare time, but that was designing, searching for suppliers, working out conflicts, building, testing, etc.
+My original Micro Hoe took me five months of spare time, but that was designing, searching for suppliers, working out conflicts, building, testing, etc.

 A. The Micro Hoe can be mounted on any tractor (or other vehicle) capable of carrying an extra 350 pounds (159 kg).
-Our plans provide an example of a solid mount sub frame cage that attaches to the rear of your tractor at 6 points, two upper mounts, two lower mounts and two arms that go under the rear axle and attach to forward points on the tractor frame.
-The backhoe then attaches to this sub frame at 4 points with quick pins, two upper and two lower.
+Our plans provide an example of a solid mount sub frame cage that attaches to the rear of your tractor at six points, two upper mounts, two lower mounts and two arms that go under the rear axle and attach to forward points on the tractor frame.
+The backhoe then attaches to this sub frame at four points with quick pins, two upper and two lower.

 The Micro Hoe can also be mounted to a category — 0-point or larger 3-point hitch — by welding mounting flanges to the in-board side of the main frame and using quick pins.
 The design of the Micro Hoe gives you two large sections of square tubing (horizontal) on the main frame with plenty of room for mounting flanges.
 The slew cylinder is mounted out-board which lets you mount the Micro Hoe backhoe very close to the rear of a garden tractor, or allows you the flexibility for plate mounting the backhoe to a skid steer or other vehicle.

 A. There are a few ways to accomplish this.
 The most expensive would be to take our plans to a welding shop and have it built, however there are less expensive alternatives to this.
 We suggest looking into the vocational schools or community colleges in your area to find out if they have any steel fabrication or welding courses available.
 Usually the instructors of these classes would welcome the thought of someone with well drawn CAD plans offering to sponsor the class with a welding project of this type.
-You would pay for all of the steel and hydraulics required and they would provide the labor to cut and weld it all together, free of charge.
+You would pay for all the steel and hydraulics required, and they would provide the labor to cut and weld it all together, free of charge.

 This benefits all parties involved, the students are given the experience of working with CAD plans, steel and hydraulics, the school system benefits by having someone sponsor the project and of course, you benefit by getting to keep the Micro Hoe when they are finished!

-We invite you to have a look around and compare our products to any other Backhoe designs you may have seen on the web.
+We invite you to have a look around and compare our products to any other backhoe designs you may have seen on the web.
 Our CAD plans are professionally drawn, do-it-yourself friendly and priced right for your construction budget.